-- 1 The other types of nonphysician practitioners are: audiologist, chiropractor, clinical psychologist, clinical social worker, certified registered nurse anesthetist, optometry, occupational therapy, speech language pathology, certified clinical nurse specialist, certified nurse midwife, and registered dietician/nutrition professional. - 2 Anesthesia services are reimbursed differently than other clinician services.
+- The other types of nonphysician practitioners are: audiologist, chiropractor, clinical psychologist, clinical social worker, certified registered nurse anesthetist, optometry, occupational therapy, speech language pathology, certified clinical nurse specialist, certified nurse midwife, and registered dietician/nutrition professional - 2 Anesthesia services are reimbursed differently than other clinician services.
 The payment for anesthesia is based on base units, which CMS assigns to anesthesia HCPCS codes, and time units, which are based on the length of time the patient was under anesthesia.
-The sum of the base units and time units are then multiplied by an anesthesia conversion factor, which is different than the fee schedule conversion factor. - 3 CMS estimates that about 540,000 clinicians are exempt from MIPS in 2020 because they fell under CMS's low-volume threshold.
+The sum of the base units and time units are then multiplied by an anesthesia conversion factor, which is different than the fee schedule conversion factor. - 3 CMS estimates that about 55 percent of clinicians in 2021 will be subject to MIPS (affecting their payment adjustments in 2023).
+Clinicians are exempt from MIPS if they are newly enrolled in the Medicare program, serve only a low volume of Medicare beneficiaries, have a sufficiently high share of patients or payments in an A-APM, or meet another exclusion criterion.